learnable-content/Laravel-5/README.md

 		- img
 		- js
 ```
-But this structure is entirely up to your how you want to manage your assets.
+But this structure is entirely up to how you want to manage your assets.

 ## resources/

 The resources folder is where we work with our assets and in the end they get compiled and placed where they are needed in our `public/` folder.
 They are compiled with Laravel and also our `gulpfile.js`. `resources/assets` is where we place asset files `js, img, css and/or sass/less` files.
 We have a `lang` file where we would put any localization language files.
-We has have our `views` folder where will be placing all of our html files and also where our blade templating will go.
+We have our `views` folder where will be placing all of our html files and also where our blade templating will go.
 The structure looks like this.

 ```
 resources